josean-dev/sveltekit-blog/src/posts/neovim-linting-and-formatting.md

 summary: "How to setup linting & formatting in Neovim with conform.nvim and nvim-lint to replace the archived null-ls plugin"
 ---

+You can find my current Neovim config and the rest of my dotfiles here: [dotfiles](https://github.com/josean-dev/dev-environment-files)

 ## Basic Folder Structure

 I'm using the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager in my Neovim config